 History

-December 13/14, 2016 – Kevin Higdon (Developer) reached out to staff to clarify what needed to be done for building permits.
-It was explained that you must have substantial completion in order to get building permits.
-Links to the Design and Construction manual were sent via e-mail and an explanation that everything on the Engineering plans should be complete for substantial.
+December 13/14, 2016 – Kevin Higdon (Developer) reached out to City staff to clarify the requirements for the issuance of building permits.
+It was explained that a Certificate of Substantial Completion is a requirement to obtain building permits.
+Per the Lee’s Summit Design and Construction Manual, Substantial Completion shall mean:

+“the time at which the Improvements have progressed to the point where, in the opinion of the City Engineer, the Improvements are sufficiently complete, in accordance with the requirments of the Manual [Lee’s Summit Design and Construction Manual], so that the Improvements can be utilized for the purposes for with they are intended.”
+Section 1003 Definitions

+The definition of Substantial Completion was discussed at this time.
+Links to the Design and Construction manual were provided via e-mail as well.

-February 10, 2017 – A list of completion items for substantial was provided to both Kevin Higdon and Keith Wehmeir (Developers) by the Development Inspector.
-This was a courtesy action as lists of this nature are not typically provided before substantial.
-The following items were on the list:
+February 10, 2017 – A list of items required to be completed or corrected prior to obtaining a Certificate of Substantial Completion was provided to both Kevin Higdon and Keith Wehmeir (Developers) by the Field Engineering Inspector.
+This was a courtesy action and not typically provided prior to Substantial Completion.
+The following items were on the list, with their current status in italics to the side:

-Benziger curb and sidewalk, including ADA ramp
+Benziger curb and sidewalk, including ADA ramp - Incomplete

-Curb and pavement repairs, where holding water
+Curb and pavement repairs – Complete for Partial Substantial Completion

-Storm water outlet that has not yet been sent in for approval
+Storm water outlet - Incomplete

-Detention/retention basin
+Detention/retention basin – Complete for Partial Substantial Completion

-Street signs and end of road diamonds to be reflective and properly installed
+Street signs and end of road diamonds - Incomplete

-Off-site grading
+Off-site grading - Incomplete

-Revised master drainage plan to include new storm and detention/retention areas
+Revised master drainage plan – Partially Complete for Partial Substantial Completion

-Completion/replacement of broken, missing or failed ADA ramps
+Completion/replacement of broken, missing or failed ADA ramps – Complete for Partial Substantial Completion

+The status indicated above is not an indication that any form of Substantial Completion has been issued, and is solely meant to indicate the status of the open items.

-February 14, 2017 – Keith Wehmeir met with staff to discuss the list above.
-During this meeting it was discussed that staff would be willing to allow a substantial completion on a portion of the plat while the Developers worked through the storm issues on the southwest cul-de-sac area, as long as the rest of the items were satisfied.
+February 14, 2017 – Keith Wehmeir met with City staff to discuss the list above.
+During this meeting it was discussed that staff would be willing to allow a Partial Substantial Completion for a portion of the plat while the Developers worked through the storm issues on the southwest cul-de-sac area (item 3).
+The issuance of a Partial Certificate of Substantial Completion was contingent upon the remaining items (1-2, 4-8) being completed.

-March 9, 2017 – City staff met on-site to discuss a resolution for the as-graded master drainage plan.
-The focus of this meeting was just the Master Drainage Plan and not the other items on the list.
-It doesn’t mean the other items were not important or required, they were just not the focus of the meeting.
+March 9, 2017 – City staff met on-site to discuss a resolution for the stormwater outlet and associated master drainage plan.
+The primary focus of this meeting was the stormwater outlet and associated master drainage plan.

-April 4, 2017 – An e-mail was sent from staff that the Master Drainage Plan was approved.
-This resulted in some confusion as to the status of building permits.
-Office staff discussed getting building permits based only on the administrative portion of the items (the Master drainage plan being approved).
-The inspector quickly corrected this by making everyone aware that the field items were not addressed in entirety.
-Addionally, the Master Drainage Plan area was holding an abundance of water where it should not, according to the plan, which indicates that the MDP does not actually match what is onsite.
+April 4, 2017 – An e-mail was sent from City staff that a portion of the Master Drainage Plan was approved.
+This may have resulted in some confusion as to the status of building permits.
+Office staff discussed building permits based on the administrative portion of the items (the Master Drainage Plan approval).
+The Field Engineering Inspector noted that the field items were not addressed.
+Additionally, a large area at the rear of the lots was holding an abundance of water where it should not, according to the Master Drainage Plan.

-April 6, 2017 – Staff and Keith Wehmeir met to discuss outstanding items to addressed for the substantial completion of the portion of the plat.
+April 6, 2017 – Staff and Keith Wehmeir met to discuss outstanding items required to be addressed prior to the issuance of a Certificate of Partial Substantial Completion.

 Current items to be completed

-The following is a list of items to be completed, and approved, prior to the Substantial Completion of the portion of the plat.
-These items were discussed in the 4/6 meeting.
+The following is a list of remaining items required to be completed, inspected, and approved, prior to the issuance of a Certificate of Partial Substantial Completion.
+These items were discussed in the 4/6 meeting, and were included on the 2/10 list as indicated above.

-Benziger curb & sidewalk need to be backfilled
+Benziger curb & sidewalk – backfill

-A safety concern as the drop-off is at least 8” down
+A safety concern as the drop-off is at least 8” deep and 4’-5’ wide

-End of road diamonds
+End of road markers